My name is Maddalena and I live as an expat in England.

 These are the 8 things I wish I knew before moving to Manchester:

-- Unlike many of the cities in northern Italy that I know of, there are (almost) no butchers or bakery shops in Manchester.
+- Unlike many of the cities in northern Italy that I know of, there are (almost) no butchers or bakeries in Manchester.
 But, you can find them tucked inside the supermarkets.

 - If looking for good quality meat, go to the Arndale's Market and for bread, visit Pollen Bakery.